tmr08c/tmr08c.github.io/content/blog/2020/12/a-quote-against-imposter-syndrome/index.md

 * 2 quotes from others
 * 1 question that is intended to get you thinking

- Architect Christopher Alexander on the importance of high standards:
+One of the quotes included [a few months back](https://jamesclear.com/3-2-1/september-24-2020) stuck out to me as new perspective on imposter's syndrome.
+The quote comes from architect [Christopher Alexander](https://en.wikipedia.org/wiki/Christopher_Alexander) and is the foreword to [Patterns of Software by Richard P. Gabriel](https://www.amazon.com/gp/product/B003TJ9FGE/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=jamesclearema-20&creative=9325&linkCode=as2&creativeASIN=B003TJ9FGE&linkId=5bbe96d0ee2542beb53da79c788894af) (_note:_ I copied the link from Jame Clear's newsletter which appears to be an affiliate link if that kind of thing bothers you):

- > "In my life as an architect, I find that the single thing which inhibits
+ > In my life as an architect, I find that the single thing which inhibits
  > young professionals, new students most severely, is their acceptance of
  > standards that are too low.
 If I ask a student whether her design is as good
- > as Chartres, she often smiles tolerantly at me as if to say, “Of course not,
+ > as Chartres, she often smiles tolerantly at me as if to say, 'Of course not,
  > that isn’t what I am trying to do. ...
-I could never do that.”
+I could never do that.'
 >
-> Then, I express my disagreement, and tell her: “That standard must be our
+> Then, I express my disagreement, and tell her: 'That standard must be our
 > standard.
 If you are going to be a builder, no other standard is worthwhile.
 > That is what I expect of myself in my own buildings, and it is what I expect
-> of my students.”
+> of my students.'
 >
 > Gradually, I show the students that they have a right to ask this of
 > themselves, and must ask this of themselves.
 Once that level of standard is